steadybit/docs-public/install-and-configure/install-on-prem-platform/k8s.md

 #### Installation using Helm chart

-To install the platform via the chart, first retrieve your steadybit agent key from the [setup page](https://platform.steadybit.com/settings/agents/setup) in the SaaS platform and run the following commands.
+To install the platform via the chart, first retrieve your Steadybit agent key from the [setup page](https://platform.steadybit.com/settings/agents/setup) in the SaaS platform and run the following commands.

 Add repo and update contents: